 Wild Rabbit believes that dance is a deeply human form that is alive, always shifting and escalating in possibility.
 Our work is robust, unbound, and discernibly rough around the edges, with a physical language that is vulnerable and ever-changing, reflective of the way we see the world around us.
 I play with power and empathy, with embodiment and re-imagination.
 I am interested in bold work that that makes it possible to reflect on what is happening in the everyday, while at the same time, altering time and reality.
 Inspired by collaboration with reactive, passionate, and intelligent artists, we set out to create performance that has the ability to feed artistic impulse and generate change.

-Originally from New Brunswick, Jane-Alison McKinney is a dancer, choreographer, teacher, and artistic director.
+Originally from New Brunswick, Jane-Alison McKinney is a dancer, choreographer, teacher, and producer.
 A graduate of The School of Toronto Dance Theatre, she has performed the works of a variety of contemporary dance artists in Canada and Internationally.
 In 2016, she was awarded a Metcalf Foundation Internship Grant in Artistic Direction with adelheid under the mentorship of Heidi Strauss, whose close mentorship has played a profound impact on Jane-Alison’s artistic development.
 She has also worked with adelheid as a dancer, emerging choreographer, and producer.
 Jane Alison’s choreography has been supported nationally by a variety of festivals and residencies.
 She is also co-director of the performance collective Bare Nerve (with Emma Kerson).